PetWorm/LARVIO/README.md

 ## Feasibility
 LARVIO is a feasible software.

 Users can change the settings in config file to set the VIO as MSCKF-only, 3d hybrid or 1d hybrid solutions.
-And the online calibration.
-All the online calibration functions can be turned on or off in each solution by the config file.
+And all the online calibration functions can be turned on or off in each solution by the config file.

 ## Dependencies
-LARVIO depends on `OpenCV` (4.1.2 on OSX and 3.4.6 on Ubuntu 16.04), `Eigen`, `Boost`, `Suitesparse`, `Ceres` and `Pangolin`.
+LARVIO depends on `OpenCV` (4.1.2 on OSX and 3.4.6 on Ubuntu 18.04), `Eigen`, `Boost`, `Suitesparse`, `Ceres` and `Pangolin`.

-The software has been tested on OSX 10.15 and Ubuntu 16.04.
+The software has been tested on OSX 10.15 and Ubuntu 18.04.
+The performance under Ubuntu 16.04 is not guaranteed right now.
 It can also be ingetrated into ROS easily with some modification of the interface.

 ## Usage